HathorNetwork/hathor-wallet-mobile/QA_CUSTOM_NETWORK.md

     1. Fill the "Node URL" field with the value "https://node1.mainnet.hathor.network/v1a/"
     1. Click on "SEND"
     1. Wait the wallet reload
-    1. Check a success feedback modal has appeared
+    1. Check if a success feedback modal has appeared
     1. Dismiss the success feedback modal
-    1. Check you see a network status bar with yellow background has appeared on top containing the message "Custom network: mainnet"
+    1. Verify that a network status bar with a yellow background and the message "Custom network: mainnet" is visible at the top of the screen

 1. **Restoring to mainnet**
     1. Navigate back to Network Pre-Settings screen
     1. Click on "Mainnet" option
-    1. Wait the wallet reload
+    1. Wait for the wallet to reload
     1. Check a success feedback modal has appeared
     1. Dismiss the success feedback modal
     1. Ensure that the network status bar at the top of the screen has disappeared